mcwg/mcwg.github.io/resourcesSingle8e/sec2-1/index.md

 ## Coreq materials for the section

 ### Coreq worksheets
-Self-contained worksheets with a short summary of what students need to review, a set of problems to work on (with or without worked out solutions), and assessment wrap up questions to review student learning.
+With a short summary, a set of problems to work on (with or without solutions), and assessment wrap-up questions to review student learning.
+Can be assigned for individual work, or be used in correq sessions.

 *  [Definition of functions and function notation](https://github.com/mcwg/DATA/blob/master/coreqWorksheets/psec1-1coreq-sols.pdf), including different representations of  functions.
 Version without solutions also available [here](https://github.com/mcwg/DATA/blob/master/coreqWorksheets/psec1-1coreq.pdf).
 *  [Input and output of functions](https://github.com/mcwg/DATA/blob/master/coreqWorksheets/psec2-1coreq-sols.pdf) from expressions, graphs, tables.
-Version without solutions also available [here](https://github.com/mcwg/DATA/blob/master/coreqWorksheets/psec2-1coreq.pdf)
+Version without solutions also available [here](https://github.com/mcwg/DATA/blob/master/coreqWorksheets/psec2-1coreq.pdf).

 ### Skill refresher exercises
-*  [simplifying and evaluating expressions]() PDF PENDING - skill refresher of psec1-1
+*  [simplifying and evaluating expressions]() PDF PENDING - skill refreshers of psec1-1 about expressions, and for psec1-2,